-The identification (and possibly acquisition) of a suitable site for the development of a Destination level playspace is identified in the 10-20 year timeframe.
+The identification (and possibly acquisition) of a suitable site for the development of a Destination level playspace is considered within the timeframe of this strategy.

 Level One and Two

 Other than a few exceptions, the majority of existing Level One and Two playspaces perform poorly, primarily as a result of the park's limited range and quality of play equipment provided resulting in low play value scores.